Iglesia Antigua, Texas

 Iglesia Antigua is a census-designated place (CDP) in Cameron County, in the U.S. state of Texas.
 The population was 413 at the 2010 census.
-Prior to the 2010 census the community was part of the Bluetown-Iglesia Antigua CDP.
+Prior to the 2010 census, the community was part of the Bluetown-Iglesia Antigua CDP.
 It is part of the Brownsville–Harlingen Metropolitan Statistical Area.

 Geography

 Iglesia Antigua is in southwestern Cameron County, bordered to the east by Bluetown.
 To the west is Santa Maria, and to the south is the Rio Grande, which forms the Mexico–United States border.
 U.S. Route 281 passes through the community, leading southeast 28 mi to Brownsville and west 27 mi to Hidalgo.

 According to the United States Census Bureau, the Iglesia Antigua CDP has a total area of 5.6 km2, of which 5.4 sqkm is land and 0.2 sqkm, or 3.96%, is water.

+Demographics

+Iglesia Antigua first appeared as a census designated place in the 2010 U.S. census after the Bluetown-Iglesia Antigua CDP was split into the Bluetown and Bluetown CDPs.